Kevin McHale (actor): Acting

 In 2007, McHale made a guest appearance on NBC's comedy series The Office in the season four episode "Launch Party", portraying a pizza delivery boy who is taken hostage by Michael Scott (Steve Carell).
 He guest starred in three episodes of Nickelodeon's teen drama series Zoey 101 as Dooley Fibadoo.
 In 2008, McHale guest starred in two episodes of HBO's dark fantasy drama series True Blood, appearing as Neil Jones, a coroner's assistant.

 In 2009, McHale landed his breakout role as Artie Abrams in the Fox musical comedy-drama series Glee.
-His character, who uses a wheelchair after a car accident, joins the McKinley High glee club in the first episode.
+His character, who uses a wheelchair owing to a car accident, joins the McKinley High glee club in the first episode.
 He had his first solo performance on the show when he sang "Dancing with Myself" in the episode "Wheels".
 In the episode "Dream On", he danced in a fantasy sequence to "The Safety Dance", and sang "Dream a Little Dream of Me".
 In the second-season episode "Britney/Brittany", he sang a solo (in a dream sequence) of "Stronger", after being anaesthetized for dental surgery.
-He also danced in a dream sequence alongside Harry Shum, Jr. to Michael Jackson's song "Scream" in the third-season episode "Michael".
+He also danced in a dream sequence alongside Harry Shum Jr. to Michael Jackson's song "Scream" in the third-season episode "Michael".
 McHale, along with the main cast of the series, was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series four times, winning in 2010.

 In 2010, McHale appeared briefly in One Call's music video "Blacklight" alongside former NLT bandmate Justin Thorne, who was a member of One Call.
 In June 2011, McHale appeared in Katy Perry's music video for her song "Last Friday Night (T.G.I.F.)" as the character Everett McDonald.
 On July 22, 2012, McHale co-hosted the 2012 Teen Choice Awards with Demi Lovato.
 In January 2014, it was reported that McHale would host a comedy panel show, Virtually Famous, for the British digital television channel E4.
 The show features comedian Seann Walsh and radio presenter Chris Stark as series regulars and team captains.